codebeltnet/savvyio/.nuget/Savvyio.EventDriven/README.md

 # Savvyio.EventDriven

-Provides the fundamental classes and interfaces to work with the concepts of Integration Events that complements both CQRS (Command and Query Responsibility Segregation) and DDD (Domain Driven Design) for a distributed architecture.
+Provides the fundamental classes to work with the concepts of Integration Events that complements both CQRS (Command and Query Responsibility Segregation) and DDD (Domain Driven Design).

 ## About